hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 After original loading, the i-v tags will be repurposed from storing the *definition* to storing the *data*.
 This allows reloading of replacement values by events without breaking references to non-replaced DOM objects (which is what would happen if you updated innerHTML using "&lt;div id='referenced'&gt;{{ name }}&lt;/div&gt;" without a lot of extra work).

+I recommend that you do not nest templates inside other ones.
+If you do, you need to bind them in order from outermost to innermost for references to be kept.
+The way it works is it takes a text template, builds elements, and puts down the entire content, wiping out whatever came before.
+Replacements replace only those small changing sections, not the entire text, by storing references to them.
+References which are removed from the page if you replace all the content.
+If you want to update these replaces based on an event, for example, you must build the outer content first, then inner.

-I recommend that you do not nest templates (have templates whose value is another template).
+I *really* recommend that you do not nest templates inside i-v tags (where the value is another template).
 Remember, i-v tags can be reloaded if instructed, which will destroy any inside DOM objects that are referenced, and this includes the inner i-v tags.
 While it's possible to, for example, have one template return the format and then have the inner template return the data ...
 I did it as a test and it worked ... the timing issues are ugly and it's not worth doing it just to be cute.

+By default, when binding a component, it will snap up any i-v elements it sees.
+This could create a problem in this example of nested components:
+> `<component1> <i-v>name</i-v> <component2> <i-v>childName</i-v> </component2> </component1>`

+Which does childName belong with?
+Is the data in component 1 or 2?
+In this case, it's 2.
+This isn't something that is a problem in, say, angular, because each component is stored in a separate file.
+It's clean, it's clearly delimited, and it requires a custom build process.
+We don't have that here.
+In Ichigo, you reference the id, like so (pick your favorite version):

+> `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v #component2>childName</i-v> </component2> </component1>`
+> `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v component="component2">childName</i-v> </component2> </component1>`
+> `<component1 id=component1> <i-v>name</i-v> <component2 id=component2> <i-v data-component="component2">childName</i-v> </component2> </component1>`

+This is a case-insensitive test.

 ## Custom Attributes